 Relevant deadlines: Students should declare an additional concentration no later than the seventh semester.
 By faculty rules, the deadline by which an additional concentration must be approved by the concentration advisor in ASK is 5:00 PM EST on the last day of classes in the student’s seventh semester.

 Brown students may double concentrate if they are able to complete all requirements for both fields in the standard eight-semester sequence of study.
+A double concentration would appear on a student's transcript as follows: "Bachelor of Science: ScB-Environmental Science and AB: Math" or "Bachelor of Arts: AB-Africana Studies and AB: English."
+(If one or both of the concentrations is a bachelor of science program, the degree earned will be a bachlor of science.)
 Many concentrations limit the number of courses that can be counted toward multiple concentrations; students should inquire about such policies with both concentrations.
 The Dean of the College office and the College Curriculum Council suggest that a maximum of two courses be counted toward multiple concentrations.
 ASK, the student declaration system, will notify a student and both advisors if more than two courses in the course plan (with a few specific exceptions) are being counted toward multiple concentrations.

 A student might consider double concentrating if they have intellectual passions that span two distinct areas of study, and if fulfilling the requirements for both concentrations still leaves room for a wide range of courses in other fields.
 Double concentrating is not for everyone, however, and only twenty percent of Brown students pursue this option.